DuncanLHS/RRFPostProcessor/README.md

 - Initial extruder heating, bed heating, and the purge line are all automatic and cannot be edited at present.
 - Standby temperatures are not natively supported.
 - CAM output for extrusion is absolute only.
+- Heaters are turned off at end of toolpath. cannot be edited at present.